devoskropic/devoskropic/README.md

 # Hi 👋, I’m Diego!

-- .NET FullStack developer (before NetCore and yes!
+- Used to be a .NET FullStack developer (before NetCore and yes!
 I do use it as well) and actually backend developer with a pinch of frontend troublesolver that also designs your API's database.

 ## 🔭 Lately (or possibly currently)  at